joaocarvalhoopen/SubStrings_Slices_and_Random_String_Access_in_Rust/README.md

 * In a second phase I extended greatly the number of methods and functions supported by ```Vec<char>```, as a internal (to the program) implemented trait on the external struct type Vector of chars.
 It has random access with O(1) performance. <br>

+* The only dependency of this code is on the Std and on the Crate unic_normal - UNIC — Unicode Normalization Forms . <br>

 ``` Rust
 use core::panic;